fatimeyukkaldiran/gittigidiyor-graduation-project-fatimeyukkaldiran/README.md

 GET /customer/{nationalId} - retrieves all loan application for a customer.
 ```

-JUnit test coverage is 100% as well as integration tests are available.
+JUnit test coverage is 100%

 ### Tech Stack